 If you’re not following up at least 5 times with every lead who contacts you, you’re losing business.

 When the bride doesn’t respond, don’t take it personally.
-She probably got busy and forgot to respond.
+She probably got busy and forgot to respond (how many times have you put off responding to an email for days, even weeks?).
 Your email is buried with hundreds others in her inbox.
 Today’s Millennial couples don’t check their email as often or respond promptly.

 Why is it so hard for her to respond?
 Probably for the same reason you don’t return the calls from telemarketers: you’re too busy to bother telling someone you’re not interested.